pragmarb/pragma-rails-starter/README.md

 $ cp config/application.example.yml config/application.yml
 ```

-Once you've done with the configuration, you can setup the database:
+Once you're done with the configuration, you can setup the database:

 ```console
 $ rake db:setup